Security of quantum key distribution with detection-efficiency mismatch in the multiphoton case: Proof of Theorem

 \begin{remark} In the case of no dark counts, we could take the $\Gamma_2$ observable (weighted mean erroneous detection rate in the $x$ basis) as

 instead of Eq.~(\ref{EqGamma2}), i.e., do not include the double clicks.
-Indeed, we used a non-trivial estimation of $H(X|B)$ only for the single-photon part.
-Though we did not include the dark counts in our detection model (Eqs.~(\ref{EqPOVM}) and~(\ref{EqPOVMtild})), we use more general formula~(\ref{EqGamma2}).
-Since dark count may lead to double clicks, in the practical case of non-zero dark count rate, formula~(\ref{EqGamma2}) should be used. \end{remark}
+Indeed, we used a non-trivial estimation of $H(X|B)$ (which uses the observable $\Gamma_2$) only for the single-photon part.
+In practice, double clicks may originate either from multiphoton pulses on Bob's side or from dark counts.
+We have only the latter origin of double clicks if we consider the single-photon pulses.
+Since we did not include the dark counts in the detection model [Eqs.~(\ref{EqPOVM}) and~(\ref{EqPOVMtild})], single-photon pulses do not cause double clicks in our model and the simplified formula (\ref{EqGamma2Simp}) could be used.
+But since, in practice, there are dark counts (though not taken into account in our model), more general formula~(\ref{EqGamma2}) should be used.
+Rigorous inclusion of dark count rates into the detection model is a subject for a future work. \end{remark}

+\begin{remark} Let us discuss the tightness of our bound (\ref{EqP01ineq}) for the three- and more photon part of the density operator.
+We have rigorously proved that the mean double click rate for every three- or more photon state is at least $p_{01}^{\rm min}\approx0.06$.
+From the tight numerical bounds of Ref.~\cite{Zhang}, it follows that this bound is approximately 0.25 (under the conjecture that the minimal mean double click rate is a non-decreasing function of a photon number).
+The difference between the tight numerical result and our analytic bound is larger for the case of efficiency mismatch.

+In the case of the normal operation of a QKD system (no eavesdropping or eavesdropping that does not change the statistics of detections), a double click is a rare event because it occurs in the case of simultaneous occurrence of two low-probability events: a dark count and a detection of a photon after the transmission loss.
+In this case, as we see on the plots, the derived analytic bound (\ref{EqMain}) for the secret key rate is very close to the corresponding single-photon result: The influence of the multiphoton part is anyway small.
+Since the actual double click rate is low, the difference between bound (\ref{EqP01ineq}) and the tight numerical bound is not critical.

+In Ref.~\cite{Zhang}, an example when Eve artificially resends multiple photons is considered.
+In this case, double click may be not a rare event and the numerical method may give essentially better results.
+But the aim of the present paper is a good bound for the normal operation of a QKD system. \end{remark}